Don’t feel guilty when you don’t have a sale

 - Do you have the time to plan and market your offer so that you generate enough sales to make it worth your while?

-- Do you have enough people engaged with your marketing efforts to reach your goal?
+- Do enough people engage with your marketing efforts to reach your goal?

 - Can you afford to give out big discounts?.